Kaediin/Summatief_2_SP/README.md

 ![image](https://user-images.githubusercontent.com/42800737/113854432-2a49b580-979f-11eb-9b49-6abd631bb3e9.png)

-You may now click start and Dbeaver will Import the data into your database
+You may now click start and Dbeaver will Import the data into your database.

+#### You can now run the webshop!